eytong56/nyt-games-leaderboard/README.md

 ## Backend

-Most challenging part of the implementation was making multiple queries to the external NYT Games API and filtering out unnecessary information as to not overwhelm the endpoint and fetch redundant information.
+Most challenging part of the implementation was making multiple queries to the external NYT Games API, and filtering out unnecessary information as to not overwhelm the endpoint and fetch redundant information.
 Relevant information from the API is then inserted into my database.

+The database includes:
+- `users` table to store users on the leaderboards.
-The database includes: `puzzles` table to store information about each puzzle including date, puzzle_id, and the puzzle board itself. `solves` table to store each user's solve statistics for a specific puzzle.
+- `puzzles` table to store information about each puzzle including date, puzzle_id, and the puzzle board itself.
+- `solves` table to store each user's solve statistics for puzzles.